Skip to content

 2. Sign in with Power Platform Admin credentials

-5. Review the Agent Inventory dashboard layout:
+5. Review the dashboard layout:

 6. Agent List: Table showing all discovered agents with key attributes

-Step 2: Configure Inventory Data Refresh Schedule
+Step 2: Confirm Inventory Refresh and Coverage

 Step 3: Review Current Agent Inventory